hannagabyy/hannagabyy/README.md

    - 💻 What am i learning now?
       - I am learning about html,css and javascript.
    - 📗 What I've learned?
-      - I learned a little bit of the C programming language.
+      - I learned a little bit of the C programming language,Python and Ruby.
    - 💡 What do I intend to learn next?
      - React js, Angular , Vue js
    - 👩‍💻And.. fun facts about me ?